Dave Christensen is the greatest lawyer inside and out.” - Tashee P. - Oak Park, MI

 They took my case to trial & won me a great settlement.” - H.H Davidson

-Losing a loved one is always a traumatic experience, but knowing that your loved one died in a preventable accident makes the situation even worse.
+Losing a loved one is always traumatic.
+But knowing that your loved one died in a preventable accident makes it even worse.
 When someone is killed because of another person’s careless, reckless, or negligent actions, you can seek damages in a wrongful death claim.

-Filing a wrongful death claim may seem difficult, complicated, and stressful—and it is.
-However, you don’t have to do it alone.
+Filing a wrongful death claim may seem hard and stressful—and it is.
+But you don’t have to do it alone.
 Help is available.
-But first, you need to understand the criteria for filing a wrongful death claim in Michigan.
-Not every case will meet the specifications, and not every person will be eligible to file.
+But first, you need to know the criteria for filing a wrongful death claim in Michigan.
+Not every case will meet the specifications.
+And not every person will be able to file.

-See below for the major criteria that you must meet in order to file a Michigan wrongful death lawsuit:
+See below for the major criteria that you must meet to file a Michigan wrongful death lawsuit:

-Michigan law holds that the personal representative of the decedent’s estate must file the wrongful death claim, but certain family members can recover compensation from this claim.
-Those entitled to damages include the following:
+Michigan law holds that the personal representative of the decedent’s estate must file the wrongful death claim.
+But certain family members can recover compensation from this claim.
+Here are those who may be entitled to damages:

 Nothing can fully take away the horror of losing a loved one, but there is a way to get justice.

 Filing a wrongful death claim in Michigan isn’t easy.
-It will require evidence collection, proving your case, and negotiating a settlement.
-No amount of money can make things 100 percent right after the loss of your loved one, but a successful claim can give you a sense of justice.
+It will require evidence, proving your case, and negotiating a settlement.
+No amount of money can make things 100 percent right after the loss of your loved one.
+But a successful claim can give you a sense of justice.